Those emotional reactions are your puppet strings. Cut the strings.

 when they are suffering or feeling stressed.

-It is very common for a narcissistic parent to withhold food from his or her child.
+It is common for a narcissistic parent to withhold food or other necessaries from

 6) Underachievement and fear of failure